 Many other cultures claim they could even see these lines and build roads and buildings on them accordingly.
 Even Plato spoke about this in his work Timaeus.
 He explains the planetary grid as the synthesis of the platonic solids that make up “the ideal body of cosmos.”

 These ancient cultures possessed knowledge that we lost with the rise of anti-intellectualism and organized religion.
-We are only now re-discovering this knowledge.
+We are only now re-discovering parts of this knowledge.
 Some people believe this energy source is what Nikola Tesla (8) was investigating.
+He was sure that the magnetic field of the Earth could provide a free source of energy.
+But, his work was undermined and discredited by Thomas Edison, who developed a way to market electricity.

 We can conclude that geometry is a behavior of certain types of vibration.
 It seems apparent that these patterns are part of a larger scheme and lead to sacred geometry theory (9).
 Sacred geometry is the idea that geometric shapes are the infrastructure for the Univers

-The planetary grid is one piece of evidence that shows how “sacred geometry” governs the physical universe’s structure.
+The grid is one piece of evidence that shows how “sacred geometry” governs the physical universe’s structure.
 Sacred geometry ascribes symbolic meaning to geometric shapes and proportions.
 We can identify these patterns in nature.
 For instance, the hexagon is the structure of beehives and the dragonfly’s eyes.
-We find it in the patterns on many turtles.
+We find this design on many turtles.
 The spiral is another typical geometric pattern, hurricanes, pinecones, and the Nautilus shell.

 Ley lines and vibrational geometry are patterns of life.
 For example, the Nautilus shell’s logarithmic spiral enables it to grow without changing shape.
 Similarly, honeybees construct hexagonal cells to hold honey.
 It is a perfect structural shape that can endure impacts and harsh temperatures.
 Ancient cultures ascribed particular meanings to these patterns for reasons which escape modern man.
 Here is a mainstream BBC news article (10) discussing the mysterious nature of these ley lines and the planetary grid.